CeereMugambi/alx-system_engineerung-devops/0x01-shell_permissions/README.md

-Script for changing owner permissions with symbolic links
+script for changing owner of file if owned by a specific user(guillaume)